 Currently poet laureate in Silver City, New Mexico, I grew up in Nürnberg, Germany, not far from the castle, reading fairy-tales and playing in World War II ruins.
 After graduating from a Lutheran girls’ high school in Germany, I studied at Georgetown University’s College of Arts and Sciences, which had until shortly before been a Catholic men’s college.
 Contrasts, if not contradictions, are part of the theme of my life.

 I have published short stories and poetry, several books of poems and novels, and some other not easily categorized books.
 My latest publications can be found here: The Latest.
 Several of my published short stories were nominated for a Pushcart Prize.
 I won my first poetry prize in 1983 and my latest two poetry prizes in 2017, with a handful of other prizes in between.
 In 2017 I was named poet laureate of Silver City, a position I share with co-poet laureate Jack Crocker.
-As part of my poet laureate activities, I orchestrate a local reading series, “Just Words,” with featured readers and open mic.
+As part of my poet laureate activities, I initiated a local reading series, “Just Words,” with featured readers and open mic.
+I have recently passed this on to a new facilitator, Francesca West.

 My keen interest in women’s writing has led me to my blog Writing In A Woman’s Voice where I post poetry and prose written by women or by men who convincingly write in a woman’s voice.
 On the full moon, and occasionally additionally on the day following the full moon when funds permit, I give a small prize to a poem or story posted there during the preceding moon cycle.